-- The maximum loan amount is limited by IRS rules, which generally limit your total loan balances to the lesser of (1) 50% of the total of your vested Plan account or (2) \$50,000 (reduced by the excess, if any, of your highest outstanding loan balance during the one-year period prior to the date of the loan over your current outstanding balance of loans).
+The maximum loan amount is limited by IRS rules, which generally limit your total loan balances to the lesser

+- of (1) 50% of the total of your vested Plan account or (2) \$50,000 (reduced by the excess, if any, of your highest outstanding loan balance during the one-year period prior to the date of the loan over your current outstanding balance of loans).
 The minimum loan amount is \$1,000. - All loans must be secured by a pledge of up to one-half of your vested Plan account. - A fee will be charged to process your loan application.
 Additional fees may be accessed for residential loans.
-(This amount may change from time to time.)

-- All loans will bear a commercially reasonable rate of interest set by the Administrator from time to time. - Loans must be repaid in regular installments over a one- to five-year period, unless you are using the loan proceeds to buy a house for yourself, in which case the repayment period may be longer as set forth in the written loan program from time to time. - You may have only one general purpose loan and one residential loan outstanding at any time. - All loans will be considered a directed investment from your account under the Plan.
-Your payments of principal and interest on the loan will be credited to your Plan accounts. - If you fail to make payments when due under the loan, you will be considered to be in default.
+(Fee amounts may change from time to time.) - All loans bear a commercially reasonable rate of interest set by the Administrator from time to time. - Loans must be repaid in regular installments over a oneto five-year period, unless you are using the loan proceeds to buy a house for yourself, in which case the repayment period may be longer as set forth in the written loan program from time to time. - You may have only one general purpose loan and one residential loan outstanding at any time. - All loans are considered a directed investment from your account under the Plan.
+Your payments of principal and interest on the loan are credited to your Plan accounts. - If you fail to make payments when due under the loan, you will be considered to be in default.
 Under certain circumstances, a loan that is in default may be considered a distribution from the Plan.
-The significance of the loan balance being treated as a distribution is that the amount of this distribution will be taxable to you as ordinary income and could be subject to excise taxes.
+The significance of the loan balance being treated as a distribution is that the amount of this distribution (other than Roth contributions) is taxable to you as ordinary income and could be subject to excise taxes.
 A Form 1099-R will be issued to you and the total amount of the distribution will be reported to the IRS.

-When you are on an authorized unpaid leave of absence, you may be excused from making scheduled loan repayments for a period up to one year.
+When you are on an authorized unpaid leave of absence, you may be excused from making scheduled loan repayments for a period of up to one year.
 If you have an outstanding loan when you are called to qualified military service, special rules under USERRA may apply.
-If you think you may be affected by these rules, call the Customer Service Center at 888-968-4015 for more details.
+Call the Customer Service Center at 888-968-4015 for more details.